aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-bullet/_index.md

 1. Add the second paragraph and repeat the process given in steps **7 to 13**.
 1. Save the presentation.

-This sample code in Java—an implementation of the steps above—shows you to create a bullet list in a slide:
+This sample code —an implementation of the steps above—shows you to create a bullet list in a slide:

 ```php
   // Instantiate a Presentation class that represents a PPTX file